cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `join(a, b, ...)`

-Returns the union of the given objects or arrays.
+Return the union of the given objects or arrays.
 If a key is present in multiple objects, each instance of the key is overwritten by later objects.
 Arrays are simply merged.

 **Code examples**
 ```